How To Dispose Of Old Books And Magazines (Without Just Throwing Them Out)

 Where they usually still get accepted:

-• Community book banks “take a book, leave a book” shelves
+• Community book banks: Those “take a book, leave a book” shelves in stations or cafes.

 Good to know: